5 Tips for Implementing In-House Document Review

 Another option is to simply process the data in-house, which allows you to dramatically reduce data volumes before sending to outside counsel.
 Because a typical third-party service might charge hundreds—or thousands—of dollars per hour for document review, even a small reduction in data volumes can have a significant impact on the bottom line.

-How to Implement In-House Review
+How to Get Started with In-House Review:

 - Do you have the ability to process data?
 In other words, can you turn the ESI from multiple data sources into a format that is easily viewed and tagged.

 - Where does your processed data live?
 You’ll need a secure storage environment that will protect highly sensitive matter data.